Emanwel/Final-Project/README.md

 ### Your Week: Day by Day

-The game progresses day by day over a **one-week timeframe**.
+The game progresses day by day over a **two-week timeframe**.
 Each day, you'll be presented with **daily choices** that directly impact your Knowledge, Happiness, Energy, and Hunger levels.
 These choices might include:

 * Studying for different subjects
 * Taking breaks or relaxing